Welcome to the Wisconsin School of Business

 - Click on “See Sections” to view times the course is offered and which times have open seats

 - Click anywhere on a section to see the number of open seats, whether there is a waitlist available, textbooks that may be required, and the date and time of the final exam.
 You must remain in Madison until after your last exam.
 No exceptions!

 When you find a section you would like, click on “Save Section” to add the course to your “Cart.”
-The system will immediately check if you will be allowed to enroll in that course when your enrollment time arrives.
-Look for a “validation message” at the top.
-If there are problems with a course that you cannot resolve, report it using the Course Permission Request Form.
+The system will check if you will be allowed to enroll in that course when you click ‘validate’.
+If there are problems with non business courses, please follow the instructions in the ‘Non-Business Courses’ accordion item in the “Available and Restricted Courses” section on this page and fill out a enrollment request form for courses you are trying to enroll.
+If there is a problem with business courses (except restricted courses that you are not allowed to enroll), please fill out the Request to register for class Jira form.
 Attach a screenshot of the “Course validation failed” message.

 If a course has filled and there is a waitlist available, follow the instructions to add yourself to the list.
 Be sure to check your UW-Madison email account daily for notice of permission to enroll.
 You must enroll within 48 hours of being offered a spot in the course, or you will lose your place in the queue.

 The “Scheduler” at the top will help you see if any of your sections overlap in time.
 You must resolve any such conflicts before the end of the drop period of the semester.
 You may not carry and complete courses or sections of courses that meet at conflicting times.

 Likewise, you should avoid scheduling courses that have overlapping final exam times.
 If two courses have final examinations scheduled for the same time, contact the instructors immediately to ask if you may take either one at a different time.
 If neither of the exams can be rescheduled, you will need to pick a different course.